Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 ### Version Information

-The host machine is running Ubuntu 16.04 LTS i386
+The host machine is running Ubuntu 16.04.1 amd64

-The target machine is running Android
+The target machine is running Android on arm architecture (32 bit)

 ### Setting up the Build Environment